juhp/koji-tool/README.md

 By default it lists your 10 most recent Fedora Koji buildArch tasks.

+Specify a package, build, task, or method (like the default "buildarch") to not limit results to your own tasks.

 ```shellsession
 $ koji-tool tasks --help
 Usage: koji-tool tasks [-S|--server URL] [-u|--user USER]